cap-js/cap-operator-plugin/README.md

 3. Once the above command is executed, the chart folder or chart folder with templates will be added to your project directory based on your options.

-4. Here, the `values.yaml` requires two types of information:
+4. The generated `values.yaml` contains two types of information:

     * Design-time deployment
         - [serviceInstances](https://github.com/SAP/sap-btp-service-operator?tab=readme-ov-file#service-instance)